Archaeology

 Concentration in Archaeology

-The program of study should be planned with the program advisers.
-The concentration in archaeology requires a total of 21 points from within anthropology, art history and archaeology, and other approved departments, with no more than four courses being taken within any single department.
-Requirements for the concentration are as follows:
+The concentration in archaeology requires a total of 21 points, within anthropology, art history and archaeology, and other approved departments, with no more than four courses being taken within any single department.

-Select one of the following introductory courses: | ||
+Any one of the three introductory courses:

-Select one seminar or colloquium in the Departments of Anthropology, Art History and Archaeology, Classics, or History, as approved by the program advisers. | ||
+One seminar or colloquium in in the Departments of Anthropology, Art History and Archaeology, Classics, or History, as approved by the program advisers.

-Select one related course, planned with the program advisers in accordance with the student's interests. |
+One related course, planned with DUS in accordance with the student’s individual interests and academic goals

 ANTH UN2028 THINK LIKE AN ARCHAEOLOGIST.
 4.00 points.